nostrgamer/Csharp_Nostr_Unity_SDK/README.md

 - **Message Posting**: Publish events to the Nostr network
 - **Event Subscriptions**: Subscribe to specific event types or users
 - **Cross-Platform Support**: Works on all platforms Unity supports
+- **Secure Cryptography**: Uses BouncyCastle for all cryptographic operations

 ## Installation